Skip to main content

 Tokenomics Launch0.05 SOLOne-time setup fee for the advanced launch flow.

 Network and account costsAbout 0.015 SOLSolana account rent and transaction fees.
 Add ~0.01 SOL on top if you also enable staking.
+Buyback and Liquidity Compounding route future fees and do not add a separate launch setup fee.

 Vested supplyVariableDepends on how much supply is vested through tokenomics — anywhere from 1% to 30%.